COMP SCI 7039 - Computer Networks & Applications

 Extensions to due dates will only be considered under exceptional medical or personal conditions and will not be granted on the last day due, or retrospectively.
 Applications for extensions must be made to the course coordinator by e-mail or hard copy and must include supporting documentation – medical certificate or letter from the student counselling service.

-Late hand-ins for programming practical assessments will have their mark capped after a 3 day automatic grace period:
+Late hand-ins for programming assignments will have their mark capped after a 3 day automatic grace period:

 1 day late – grace period